Skip to main content

 What can I take in place of Rexulti?

-There are other antipsychotic drugs available to treat MDD, schizophrenia, and agitation from dementia due to Alzheimer’s disease if symptoms do not improve with Rexulti or if it cannot be tolerated.
-The table below compares Rexulti with other FDA-approved atypical antipsychotic drugs.
+There are other antipsychotic drugs available to treat MDD, schizophrenia, or agitation from dementia due to Alzheimer’s disease if symptoms do not improve with Rexulti or if it cannot be tolerated.
+The table below compares Rexulti with some of the other FDA-approved atypical antipsychotic drugs.

 Compare Rexulti alternatives